amber-warren/amber-warren.github.io/README.md

 ### Availability

 Amber is available for consulting, mentoring, and professional development in literacy and language education and teacher-led action research for instructional decision-making and improvement.
-She also conducts trainings, needs analysis, curriculum development and provides support for accreditation or other development needs for your English language program.
+She also conducts trainings, performs needs analysis, develops curricula and provides support for accreditation for English language programs.